Skip to content

 As collagen production begins to wane (due to age or any of the causes mentioned below), the skin starts losing its structural integrity, leading to wrinkles.
 Replacing the collagen you lose helps to prolong this process, keeping your skin looking younger for longer.

-When does collagebn production get affected?
+When does Collagen production get affected?

 Age is the most significant factor affecting collagen production.
 As we get older, our bodies gradually start to slow down.
 The parts of our bodies responsible for collagen production become less efficient, meaning there’s less of it in our systems every year.
 There’s no shame in it at all – it happens to everyone, of course.
 By the age of 60, most people will have experienced a significant drop in their collagen levels.